 \subsection{Rate of convergence and approximate equilibrium}

-An important question from a practical point of view is how many iterations are needed to obtain a `good' approximation.
-This question has been the subject of interest for a large body of works in the literature the stochastic gradient-descent algorithms, where it is often implied by appropriate conditions on the primitives that the iterate $\mathbf{p}^{(n)}$ converges (almost surely) to a unique point $\mathbf{p}^e$.
+An important question from a practical standpoint is how many iterations are needed to obtain a `good' approximation.
+This question has been the subject of interest for a large body of works in the literature of stochastic gradient-descent algorithms, where it is often implied by appropriate conditions on the primitives that the iterate $\mathbf{p}^{(n)}$ converges (almost surely) to a unique point $\mathbf{p}^e$.
 Then, the above question is addressed via studying different notions of convergence of the scaled approximation error, $(\mathbf{p}^{(n)}-\mathbf{p}^e)/\sqrt{\gamma_n}$.
-For a specific choice of $\{\gamma_n\}$, \cite{NJLS2009} established $L^2$-convergence of the scaled error, by imposing strong convexity and smoothness on the potential function ${u}^*$.
+For a specific choice of the step-size sequence $\{\gamma_n\}_{n\geq 1}$, \cite{NJLS2009} established $L^2$-convergence of the scaled error, by imposing strong convexity and smoothness on the potential function ${u}^*$.
 Under these assumptions, the equilibrium exists uniquely (as it is the minimum point of $u^*$), and the vector $-\mathbf{Hu}$ is the gradient for which we have noisy observations.
 In what follows we leverage this framework to bound our algorithm's equilibrium-approximation error with high probability.

-Rather than studying the scaled error per se, we find it more meaningful in our setup to understand, given the iteration index $n$, how `close' the strategy $\mathbf{p}^{(n)}$ is to meeting the equilibrium condition.
+Rather than studying the scaled error per se, we find it more meaningful in our setup to understand, given the iteration index $n$, how ``close" the strategy $\mathbf{p}^{(n)}$ is to meeting the equilibrium condition.
 We therefore adopt the concept of \emph{$\epsilon$-approximate Nash equilibrium} (see \cite{DMP2009}).
 Recall that a strategy $\mathbf{p}$ is a (symmetric) $\epsilon$-approximate Nash equilibrium, or an $\epsilon$-equilibrium for short, if no deviation from this strategy can increase a customer's expected utility by more than $\epsilon$:

 Proposition \ref{prop:eps_NE} below relates the convergence of the scaled errors to $\epsilon$-equilibria.
 The proof is provided in Appendix~\ref{sec:app_norm}.

 \begin{proposition} Suppose that Assumptions \ref{assum:finite_El2}--\ref{assum:finite_u} hold.
 Suppose also that $\mathbf{u}$ is (locally) Lipschitz on $\Delta$, and that $u^*$ in \ref{assum:finite_u} is strongly convex on $\Delta$, i.e., there exists a constant $C>0$ such that